lilab-bcb/cumulus/docs/cellranger/general_steps.rst

 			- **atac**: scATAC-Seq data

 			- **frp**: 10x Flex gene expression (old name is Fixed RNA Profiling) data
-		* - ProbeSet
-		  - Probe set reference for Flex samples.
-Only works for samples of *frp* data type.
-See Flex_ section for the list of all available probe set references.
-		* - FeatureBarcodeFile
+		* - AuxFile
-		  -
-		  	| The Cloud URI pointing to feature barcode files for *rna*, *citeseq*, *hashing*, *cmo* and *crispr* data.
+		  - The Cloud URI pointing to auxiliary files of the corresponding samples, with different usage depending on *DataType* values:

-		  	| Features can be either targeted genes for targeted gene expression analysis, antibody for CITE-Seq, cell-hashing, nucleus-hashing or gRNA for Perburb-seq.
-		  	| If *cmo* data is analyzed separately using *cumulus_feature_barcoding*, file format should follow the guide in Feature barcoding assays section, otherwise follow the guide in Single-cell multiomics section.
-		  	| This column is only required for targeted gene expression analysis (*rna*), CITE-Seq (*citeseq*), cell-hashing or nucleus-hashing (*hashing*), CellPlex (*cmo*) and Perturb-seq (*crispr*).
+		  	- For *rna*: It's used by Sample Multiplexing methods, which specifies the sample name to multiplexing barcode mapping.

+			- For *frp*: It's used by Flex data, which specifies the sample name to Flex probe barcode mapping.

+			- For *citeseq*, *hashing*, *adt*, and *crispr*: It's the feature barcode file, which contains the information of antibody for CITE-Seq, cell-hashing, nucleus-hashing, or gNRA for Perturb-Seq.

+				- If analyzing using *cumulus_feature_barcoding*, the feature barcode file should be in format specified in `Feature barcoding assays`_ section below;

+				- If analyzing as part of the Sample Multiplexing data using ``cellranger multi``, the feature barcode file should be in `10x Feature Reference`_ format.

+			- For *cmo*: It's the CMO reference file (``cmo-set`` option) when using custom CMOs in CellPlex data.

+			- For *vdj_t_gd*: It's the inner enrichment primer file (``inner-enrichment-primers`` option) for VDJ-T-GD data.
 		* - Link
 		  -
-			| Designed for Single Cell Multiome	ATAC + Gene Expression, Feature Barcoding, CellPlex, or Flex.
+			| Designed for Single Cell Multiome	ATAC + Gene Expression, Feature Barcoding, Sample Multiplexing, or Flex.
 			| Link multiple modalities together using a single link name.
 			| ``cellranger-arc count``, ``cellranger count``, or ``cellranger multi`` will be triggered automatically depending on the modalities.
 			| If empty string is provided, no link is assumed.
 			| Link name can only contain characters from ``[a-zA-Z0-9\_-]`` for Cell Ranger to recognize.
+			| **Notice:** The Link names must be unique to *Sample* values to avoid overwriting each other's settings.

 	The sample sheet supports sequencing the same 10x channels across multiple flowcells.
 If a sample is sequenced across multiple flowcells, simply list it in multiple rows, with one flowcell per row.
 In the following example, we have 4 samples sequenced in two flowcells.